14 Days In Thailand

 You may also like

-• Domestic flights in Thailand are very cheap, with lots of competition over popular routes.
+Domestic flights in Thailand are very cheap, with lots of competition over popular routes.
 However, safety is always a concern.
-This is the reason why we chose to fly with Nok Air, a great low-cost airline that’s partially owned by Thai Airways.
+This is the reason why we chose to fly with Nok Air, a great low-cost airline that Thai Airways partially owns.

 If you’re visiting Thailand on a short holiday – choosing the right island or beach destination is a real challenge.
 You’ll hear conflicting recommendations from friends and might attempt to squeeze in as many stops as you possibly can.
 Keep in mind that Thailand is huge!
 Its best islands and beaches are concentrated in the southern Gulf of the Andaman Sea (Railay Beach, Ko Phi Phi, Phuket, Ko Lanta) and in the Bay of Thailand (Ko Tao, Ko Phangan, Ko Samui).
 The most important factor when choosing your stops is the weather.
 Here’s a general rule of thumb:

-• May – October: the rainy season, expect frequent rain, not the best time to visit the islands if on a short visit.
+• May – October: the rainy season, expect frequent rain.
+It’s not the best time to visit the islands if on a short visit.

 • Nov – Feb: the cool season, ideal for visiting the islands of the southern Andaman Sea